RenzoCab/Data-Pulley-Nozzle/README.md

 # Data-Pulley-Nozzle

-## This work was done in collaboration with Bander AlBraheem.
+## This work was done in collaboration with Bandar AlBraheem.

 ![](./pulleys.gif)